The AMS website will be down for scheduled maintenance Saturday, April 28, from 12:00–6:00 PM EST.

 How accessible are you as a chapter?
 Can anyone come to your meetings?
 Can people just interested in weather join your chapter?
 And what steps are you taking as a chapter to promote that camaraderie with those people?

 Are you meeting the AMS deadlines?
-For example, submitting chapter minutes, abstracts, and national scholarships.
+For example, submitting news to the Local Chapter Newsletter or Chapter Channel in BAMS.

 Do you have a poster that advertises you chapter at your local meetings as well as the national meeting?
 Posters are not required to be considered for the award, but are encouraged.